Stir frying: Chao technique

 Ingredients are typically added in succession after cooking oil has been applied onto a hot pan.
 The ingredients that take longest to cook, like meat or tofu, are added first.

 The chao (炒) technique is similar to the Western technique of sautéing.
 There are regional variations in the amount and type of oil, the ratio of oil to other liquids, the combinations of ingredients, the use of hot peppers, and such, but the same basic procedure is followed in all parts of the country.

 First the wok is heated to a high temperature, and just as or before it smokes, a small amount of cooking oil is added down the side of the wok (a traditional expression is 热锅冷油 "hot wok, cold oil") followed by dry seasonings such as ginger, garlic, scallions, or shallots.
-The seasonings are tossed with a spatula until they are fragrant, then other ingredients are added, beginning with the ones taking the longest to cook, such as meat or tofu.
+The seasonings are tossed with a spatula until they are fragrant; other ingredients are then added, beginning with the ones taking the longest to cook, such as meat or tofu.
 When the meat and vegetables are nearly cooked, combinations of soy sauce, vinegar, wine, salt, or sugar may be added, along with thickeners such as cornstarch, water chestnut flour, or arrowroot.

-A single ingredient, especially a vegetable, may be stir fried without the step of adding another ingredient, or two or more ingredients may be stir fried to make a single dish.
-Although large leaf vegetables, such as cabbage or spinach, do not need to be cut into small pieces, for dishes which combine ingredients, they should all be cut to roughly the same size and shape.
+A single ingredient, especially a vegetable, may be stir-fried without the step of adding another ingredient, or two or more ingredients may be stir-fried to make a single dish.
+Although large-leaf vegetables, such as cabbage or spinach, do not need to be cut into small pieces, in dishes which combine ingredients, they should all be cut to roughly the same size and shape.